 Before moving back to Minnesota in 1989, Laurie had a private general practice in Fayetteville, Arkansas.
 She was a Reginald Heber Smith fellow her first two years following law school and worked with Ozark Legal Services in Fayetteville.

 Laurie is a member of the National Academy of Elder Law Attorneys, the Minnesota State Bar Associations, the Minnesota Lavender Bar Association and the Hennepin County Bar Association.
 She is a past Chair of the Elder Law Section of the Minnesota State Bar Association.
-She is a member of the Special Needs Alliance, a national invitation-only non-profit organization committed to helping individuals with disabilities, their families and the professionals who represent them.
+She is on the Board of Directors of the Special Needs Alliance, a national invitation-only non-profit organization committed to helping individuals with disabilities, their families and the professionals who represent them.
 She is also on the Board of Trustees of the Upper Midwest Chapter of the National Multiple Sclerosis Society and is chair of the Audit Committee and the Minnesota State Advocacy council.